 You can see this definition in a circular released by the Government Procurement Policy Board from 2009 in a link highlighted here.
 The definition is also available at this National Budget Circular released by the Department of Budget and Management in a link highlighted here.

-Note: The webpage is still being built with additional information relevant to the subject is still being compiled.
+Note: The webpage is still being built with additional information relevant to the subject and is still being compiled.
 Thank you for understanding, and sorry for the inconvenience.